 A second field-based HRD employee will quality-control dropsondes on the aircraft in support of operational missions.
-This employee will have been trained on the latest quality control procedures and be in contact with CARCAH during the flight to ensure only the highest quality data is sent off the plane.
+HRD personnel will have been trained on the latest quality control procedures and be in contact with CARCAH during the flight to ensure only the highest quality data is sent off the plane.
 HRD also plays an important role in providing feedback to NCAR on ASPEN development and updates to improve upon quality controlling and processing for future versions of software.
 HRD personnel also regularly attend NCAR's annual AVAPS User Group Workshops to facilitate these interactions with NCAR.
+If NOAA AOC's TAG ground-based system for real-time dropsonde processing is available during the 2024 HFP, ground-based dropsonde quality-controlling could supplement real-time field-based dropsonde quality-controlling efforts.
+In this event, HRD personnel would be trained by NOAA AOC to use the TAG ground-based system.